Gary Sinise: Acting career

+Early work (1974–1985)

 In 1974, Sinise and two friends, Terry Kinney and Jeff Perry, founded the Steppenwolf Theatre Company in Chicago, Illinois.
 Since then, Steppenwolf has showcased the talents of notable actors such as Joan Allen, Kevin Anderson, Gary Cole, Ethan Hawke, Glenne Headly, John Malkovich, John Mahoney, Laurie Metcalf, Martha Plimpton, Jim True-Frost, and William Petersen.
 Sinise honed his acting and directing skills at Steppenwolf.

 In 1982, Sinise's career began to take off when he directed and starred in Steppenwolf's production of True West.
 In 1983, he earned an Obie Award for his direction, and a year later appeared with John Malkovich in the PBS' American Playhouse production of the play.
 Sinise received a Joseph Jefferson Award for his direction of Lyle Kessler's play Orphans in 1985.
 In 1988, Sinise directed Miles from Home, a film starring Richard Gere, about two brothers' fight against the foreclosure of the family farm.

 Sinise earned the Regional Theatre Tony Award alongside the Steppenwolf Theatre Company in 1985.
 He has received a total of four Tony Award nominations, including nominations for his performances in The Grapes of Wrath (1988) and One Flew Over the Cuckoo's Nest (2001).

+Rise to prominence (1992–1994)

+In 1992, Sinise starred in the film adaptation of John Steinbeck's classic novel Of Mice and Men, which he also directed and produced.
+Sinise played George Milton alongside John Malkovich, who played Lennie.